abichinger/odoo_cloud_link_docs/index.md

 # Introduction

-{% include store_link.md module="base" %} is a module to connect different cloud storages to Odoo, manage your attachments and sync your data between drives.
+{% include store_link.md module="base" %} is a module to connect different cloud storages to Odoo, manage your attachments, and sync your data between drives.

-In other words, the module let's you integrate and manage different types of data storages.
+In other words, the module lets you integrate and manage different types of data storages.
 Each data storage gets mounted like a drive on a PC.

 ![Cloudlink Screenshot](assets/cloud_link.png)